TJU-Aerial-Robotics/VoxelGenerator/README.md

 1. Add either the `VoxelGeneratorOverlap` or `VoxelGeneratorRaycast` prefab to your scene.
 2. Adjust the parameters in the Inspector to define the generation area and precision.
-3. Call the `StartGeneration()` and `ClearPointCloud()` public methods to control the generation process from your scripts.
+3. Use the `StartGeneration()` and `ClearPointCloud()` public methods to control the generation process from your scripts.
+Call the `GetVoxelPointCloudData()` public method to retrieve data.
 Alternatively, use the built-in shortcuts: press `P` to start generation and `R` to clear the point cloud.

 **Key Parameters (`VoxelGeneratorBase`):**